explosion/sense2vec/README.md

 ## 🚂 Training your own sense2vec vectors

 The [`/scripts`](/scripts) directory contains command line utilities for preprocessing text and training your own vectors.

+### Requirements

 To train your own sense2vec vectors, you'll need the following:

 - A **very large** source of raw text (ideally more than you'd use for word2vec, since the senses make the vocabulary more sparse).
 We recommend at least 1